syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/tree-grid/EJ2_ASP.NETCORE/excel-export/excel-export-options.md

-## File Name for Exported document
+## File name for exported document

 You can assign the file name for the exported document by defining fileName property in ExcelExportProperties.